2nd Armored Division (France): Cold War

 On 13 May 1945, SHAEF relinquished operational control of the 2nd Armored Division to France.
 From 23 to 28 May 1945, the 2nd Division moved to its new garrison in the region of Paris, where it was deactivated on 31 March 1946.

 There are records from the late 1960s and early 1970s of 501 Régiment de Chars de Combat (501 RCC) being part of the 2nd Brigade of the 8th Armored Division, part of the 1st Corps of the First Army (France).
 The 2nd Brigade of the 8th Armored Division 'qui est l'heritière des traditions de la 2e DB' – carried on the traditions of the 2nd Armored Division.

 The French Army was extensively reorganised in 1977, with three-brigade divisions being dissolved and small divisions of four or five manoeuvre regiments/battalions being created.
 The 2nd Armored Division appears to have been reformed at this time.
 From the late 1970s until 1999, the 2nd Division was headquartered in Versailles and was subordinated to the III Corps (France).

-Present Time
+Present day

 It became the 2nd Armoured Brigade in 1999.